godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_String>` **dedent** **(** **)**

 Returns a copy of the string with indentation (leading tabs and spaces) removed.
+See also :ref:`indent<class_String_method_indent>` to add indentation.

 ----